pdebuyl/euroscipy_document/organization_2012.rst

 attendance is expected to be lower than for the other parts of the conference, with 50-100 participants per meeting.

+There was no reply to the call for satellites.
+The sprint sessions were advanced by a day.

 Sprints
 -------